mtlynch/minimal-mistakes/_posts/2017-01-11-taskrabbit-cooking.md

 ## Figuring out ingredient costs

-The most straightforward way to account for ingredient costs is to amortize by the amount that each recipe calls for.
+The most straightforward way to account for ingredient costs is to amortize by the amount that the recipe requires.
 For example, if a recipe calls for 3 oz of cream cheese, and an 8 oz package costs $3.49, the amortized cost of that ingredient is $1.31 (&#8540; * $3.49).

 This is a very conservative estimate because many of my of recipes call for ingredients that spoil, so I end up having to throw ingredients away when I can't use them in other meals.
 There are also ingredients that don't spoil quickly, but will be difficult to use completely, like powdered Ranch dressing.
 The smallest amount I could buy was $14.03 for a 16 oz container, but the recipe only called for 2 tsp, or $0.29 worth.
 It has a shelf life of about 5 months, but it's going to be tough finding more recipes that call for powdered Ranch dressing.
 Overall, I probably lose about $3-6 per cooking session to suboptimal ingredient purchasing.